clocklimited/Job-Ads/SeniorSoftwareEngineer.md

 * Love coding and have a Computing related degree.
 * Follow TDD to the letter and be excited with 100% code coverage.
 * Have experience in at least Javascript, Node.js or PHP.
-* Be able to work in the UK at least part of the time.
+* Be able to work in the UK fulltime from our Herfordshire office.
 * Have excellent communications skills and be able to explain complex problems to any audience.
 * Be comfortable using the command line.